els0r/goProbe/README.md

 The [NetFlow](http://www.ietf.org/rfc/rfc3954.txt) standard was introduced to address this reduction.
 It uses the concept of flows, which combine packets based on a set of shared packet attributes.
 NetFlow information is usually captured on one device and collected in a central database on another device.
 Several software probes are available, implementing NetFlow exporters and collectors.

 goProbe deviates from traditional NetFlow as flow capturing and collection is run on the same device and the flow fields reduced.
-It was designed as a lightweight, standalone system, providing both optimized packet capture and a storage backend tailored to the flow data.
+It was designed as a lightweight, standalone system, providing both optimized packet capture and a storage backend tailored to the flow data in order to provide lightning-fast analysis queries.

 Quick Start
 ------------